 Aspen Bolete (Leccinum Insigne) that is dried in a carefully controlled environment to preserve the viability of the spawn.
 Instructions to extract spores are included.
 (Kit includes a metal tin of dried spawn, and instructions for preparing the habitat for growing in the wild.)
 Aspen Woods strain.

 Bolete mushrooms are a mycorrhizal mushroom, which grows in symbiosis with specific trees.
 Aspen Bolete grows under Aspens.

 WARNING!
 This mushroom MUST be cooked before eating.
-We have eaten these without ill effect, but we do not eat the stems, or the spore tubes, only the caps.
+We have eaten these many times without ill effect, but we do not eat the stems, or the spore tubes, only the caps.

 Aspen Boletes may be sown on trees of any age, but do not generally bear on trees that are less than 5-10 years old - they can fruit on a single mature tree with a root zone of about 15 ft in diameter or more.
 They fruit on the edges of aspen groves, and do not like a lot of underbrush.
 You MUST be able to provide a suitable environment if you wish to harvest mushrooms from the spawn (mycellium growth will occur even if conditions are not correct, but fruiting will not happen until the conditions are right and the tree root mass and the mycellium mass are both large enough to support Aspen Bolete fruitings).

 Mycorrhizal mushrooms take time to establish.
 They may take many years.
 Aspen Boletes may be expected to take 3-4 years under good conditions, with trees of an appropriate age.